 Response to Intervention (RtI) has been described in Florida as a multi-tiered system of supports (MTSS) for providing high quality instruction and intervention matched to student needs using learning rate over time and level of performance to inform instructional decisions.
 Please see Florida's MTSS web page for more information.

-Private school personnel who provide educational services to students with disabilities are welcome to attend staff development / training opportunities offered by the District School Board of Pasco County.
+Non-profit, participating private school personnel who provide educational services to students with disabilities are welcome to attend staff development / training opportunities offered by the District School Board of Pasco County.

-Private school administrative staff should receive a list of Professional Development offerings each month.
+Non-profit, participating private school administrative staff should receive a list of Professional Development offerings each month.
 Interested staff should contact the designated trainer to request Guest Access.

 Please contact the Private School Services Supervisor if you have additional questions.